WhitmanCS370/sp24-lab13/README.md

         app = make_fixture(["KEY_RIGHT", "ENTER", "UNDO"])
         assert get_screen(app) == ["ab","cd"]

+## Exercise 3: Redoing operations

+Implement a “redo” command that re-executes an operation that has been undone.
+How does redo differ from undoing an undo?
+Does it make sense to redo an action that wasn’t done?

-## Exercise n: A real text editor
+## Exercise 4: A real text editor

 Create a new main module `main.py`.
 It should take the name of a file and open that file for editing using the `UndoableApp` class.

 To run the app with a real screen in the terminal, you will need to make the `InsertDeleteApp` class inherit from `App` instead of `HeadlessApp`.
-Do this now and resolve any resulting bugs.
+Do this now and resolve any resulting errors.
 Note you will no longer be able to run the automated tests that use headless mode.

-Then, add a handler for CTRL-S to save the file.

 Using your knowledge of design principles and patterns, propose a different approach for introducing headless mode that would allow you to both use the app and run automated tests.